Xdemon202/DevOpsCourse/README.md

 # DevOpsCourse
-#this rep for course devops from AndersenLab
+this is rep for course devops from AndersenLab